rachelcliff/TheCosplayQueue/README.md

 Installation is now complete, and the app should now be functional.

-Technologies utilised in this build:
+## Technologies utilised in this build:
 Materalize - Version 1.0.0, implemented using CDN, used to create the display and functionality on the home page of the app.
 React - Version 17.0.1, implemented via local installation and node cmd, used to create the display and functionality on the app admin panel.
 PHP - hardcode relating to Version 7.4.12, implemented in the API base case, sessions and functions file to create the database connection and functionality for the app.
 HTML, CSS, and JS - regular use of these coding languages used throughout all pages of the app to create display, look, style and functionality.

-Notes about UX1
+# Notes about UX1
 The queue is part of the admin user panel and as such it isn't displayed on the apps frontend and the general user, which is who I interpreted the target audience of this assessment to be.
 I will have a semi-functional user panel finished for Proj2 and UX3 so this part will be demonstrated then.

 Folders have been completely restructured to accommodate a more streamlined app processs.

-Notes about UX2
+# Notes about UX2
-The UX2 assessment has been completed and is functional.
-Some functions from Proj2 are still WIP.
+The UX2 assessment and Proj2 assessment has been completed and is functional.

-Functions:
+## Functions:
 - changelog -> Complete
 - user sign up-> Complete
 - update user data-> Complete